cs1302uga/cs1302-ce02/README.md

 # ce02 Command Line Compilation and Packages

-This exercise is designed to introduce text editors and compiling java code organized in packages on a Unix system
+This exercise is designed to introduce text editors as well as how to compile Java code organized into packages on a Unix system.

 ## Prerequisite Knowledge